 - (if outside this period) within three years of when you should reasonably have been aware of the relevant act or omission.

 Making a complaint to the Legal Ombudsman

 The Legal Ombudsman can be contacted at PO Box 6806, Wolverhampton WV1 9WJ (Tel.
 No. 0300-555-0333 or by email at email@example.com).

 If you make a complaint to the Legal Ombudsman without first going through this FDR Complaints Procedure it is likely that that the Legal Ombudsman will ask you to pursue your complaint with us directly, using this FDR Complaints Procedure.
 Only then, and if we have not be able to resolve your complaint using our internal Procedure, will the Legal Ombudsman deal with your complaint.

 Complaints which do not relate to our service

-If you complain about any alleged financial loss suffered by you as a result of something we did or did not do then we may have to refer the matter to our indemnity insurers who will then deal with you direct.
+If you complain about any alleged financial loss suffered by you as a result of something we did or did not do then we may have to refer the matter to our indemnity insurers.
+If so, they may wish to deal with you direct outside of this Policy and Procedure.
 We will notify you if that is the case.